GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 ### Limits
 @ref bs::LimitAngularRange "LimitAngularRange" can be used to specify minimum and maximum allowed angle between the two bodies.

-You apply the limit by calling @ref bs::CHingeJoint::setLimit "CHingeJoint::setLimit()", and enable the limit by calling @ref bs::CHingeJoint::setFlag "CHingeJoint::setFlag()" with @ref bs::HingeJoint::Flag::Limit "HingeJoint::Flag::Limit".
+You apply the limit by calling @ref bs::CHingeJoint::setLimit "CHingeJoint::setLimit()", and enable the limit by calling @ref bs::CHingeJoint::setFlag "CHingeJoint::setFlag()" with @ref bs::HingeJointFlag::Limit "HingeJointFlag::Limit".

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a hinge that can swing a maximum of 90 degrees